 1National Wind Technology Center, National Renewable Energy Laboratory, Golden, CO, 80401, USA 2NextEra Energy Resources, 700 Universe Blvd, Juno Beach, FL 33408 3Dept.
-Atmospheric and Oceanic Sciences, University of Colorado Boulder, Boulder, CO, 80303, USA Correspondence to: Paul Fleming (paul.fleming@nrel.gov)
+Atmospheric and Oceanic Sciences, University of Colorado Boulder, Boulder, CO, 80303, USA

+Correspondence to: Paul Fleming (paul.fleming@nrel.gov)

 Abstract.
 Wake steering is a form of wind farm control in which turbines use yaw offsets to affect wakes in order to yield an increase in total energy production.
 In this first phase of a study of wake steering at a commercial wind farm, two turbines implement a schedule of offsets.
 Results exploring the observed performance of wake steering are presented, as well as some first lessons learned.
-For two closely spaced turbines, an approximate 14% increase in energy was measured on the downstream
+For two closely spaced turbines, an approximate 13% increase in energy was measured on the downstream

-5 turbine over a 10° sector, with a 4% increase in energy production of the combined upstream/downstream turbine pair.
+5 turbine over a 10° sector.
+Additionally, the increase of energy for the combined upstream/downstream pair was found to be in-line with prior predictions.
 Finally, the influence of atmospheric stability over the results is explored.